mattcarlotta/nvi/README.md

 System.getenv("DATABASE_URL")     # Java / Kotlin
 $ENV{DATABASE_URL}                # Perl
 ```

 > [!IMPORTANT]
 > An environment-variable will be detected by *how it's accessed* and not by how it's spelled (indepedent of its casing, prefix, or suffix).
 That said, ideally, ENVs should be UPPER_CASE_SNAKE_CASE.

-> [!CAUTION]
-> The following will not be detected by the scanner...
+The following will NOT be detected by the scanner...

 - Dynamic keys:
 ```js
 const key = "DATABASE_URL";
 process.env[key];
 ```

 - Destructured variables:
 ```js
 const { DATABASE_URL } = process.env;
 ```

 - Aliased accessors:
 ```js
 const e = process.env;